scalar-labs/scalardb/schema-tool/README.md

 # Schema Tool for Scalar DB
-This tool creates Scalar DB schemas on Cosmos DB, DynamoDB, Cassandra and a JDBC database.
+This tool used for creating, deleting schemas along with necessary metadata of Scalar DB on Cosmos DB, DynamoDB, Cassandra and a JDBC database.
-  - For Cosmos DB, this tool creates databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB.
+  - For Cosmos DB, this tool works on databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB.
+You can specify the resource base unit, scaling option as well.
-  - For DynamoDB, this tool creates tables named with the database names and table names, also inserts metadata which is required by Scalar DB.
+  - For DynamoDB, this tool works on tables named with the database names, also inserts metadata which is required by Scalar DB.
+You can specify the resource base unit, backup and scaling option as well.
-  - For Cassandra, this tool creates databases(keyspaces) and tables.
+  - For Cassandra, this tool works on databases(keyspaces) and tables, also inserts metadata which is required by Scalar DB.
 You can specify the compaction strategy, the network topology strategy, and the replication factor as well.
-  - For a JDBC database, this tool creates databases(schemas, except Oracle) and tables, also inserts metadata which is required by Scalar DB.
+  - For a JDBC database, this tool works on databases(schemas) and tables, also inserts metadata which is required by Scalar DB.
-  - You don't have to add Scalar DB metadata for transactions.
-This tool automatically adds them when you set the `transaction` parameter `true` in your schema file.
+  - Scalar DB metadata for transactions is automatically adds when you set the `transaction` parameter `true` in the schema file.

+There are two ways to specify general cli options in schema-tool.
+  - Pass a Scalar DB configuration file, and additional options of database-specific.
+  - Pass all the options separately.

 # Usage
 ## Build & Run